-Currently 13 miles of the Eastrail are open, 5 of which are owned by King County.
+Approximately 16 miles of the Eastrail are open, around 7.5 of which are owned by King County.
 The Eastrail has numerous trail sections including the Cross Kirkland Corridor and the Redmond Central Connector.
 King County owns just over 16 miles of the Eastrail.